AdobeDocs/campaign-standard.en/help/integrating/using/creating-multilingual-email-aem.md

     ![](assets/aem_acs_19.png)

+1. If your content is updated in Adobe Experience Manager, you can directly update it in Adobe Campaign Standard with the **[!UICONTROL Refresh AEM contents]** button.

-1. Your email is ready to be send.
+1. Your email is now ready to be send.
 For more information on this, refer to this [page](../../sending/using/get-started-sending-messages.md).

 Your audience will receive your email depending on the **[!UICONTROL Preferred languages]** set in their **[!UICONTROL Profiles]**.
 To learn more on how to edit profiles and preferred languages, refer to this [page](../../audiences/using/editing-profiles.md).